khoa-nvk/desplitly/README.md

 - Create expense and send it to your friends
 - Pay an expense
-- Receive DST (DeSplitly Token) after a sharer pay back an owned amount of the bill
+- Receive DSL (DeSplitly Token) after a sharer pay back an owned amount of the bill
-- Use DST tokens to claim a DeSplitly NFT
+- Use DSL tokens to claim a DeSplitly NFT

 ## Sample command lines